New Media Center

 - Drs.
 Angela Mickle and Michael Moore (ESHE) use of iTunes U to distribute athletic training and testing videos have been highly successful with students, and were featured in a multi-institution iTunes U discussion panel at the 2008 ACCS conference in Charlottesville, VA.

 - A video game developed by John Hildreth (Associate Director, CITL) and Dr. Guy Axtell (Philosophy and Religion) was presented at the NMC 2011 Summer Conference in Madison, WI, as well as the 2011 Conference on Pedagogy in Higher Education at Virginia Tech.

-- An ongoing collaboration with Dr. David Zuschin (Music) and John Hildreth (CITL) in the development of learning games for the iPad resulted in a spring 2011 presentation at the annual AcademiX conference in Atlanta, GA, hosted by Apple, Inc.
+- A collaboration with Dr. David Zuschin (Music) and John Hildreth (CITL) in the beta development of music theory learning games for the iPad resulted in a spring 2011 presentation at the annual AcademiX conference in Atlanta, GA, hosted by Apple, Inc.

 Faculty, staff and students interested to know more should contact John Hildreth.